rohithegde/rohithegde.github.com/_posts/2019-07-13-pgmodeler-tool-for-postgres-data-modeling.md

 ## Setup on Mac

 Get the source code.
-I have checked out the latest version even though its not the stable master branch since at this time, the mastwer branch had a bug which was resolved in the beta version.
+I have checked out the latest version even though its not the stable master branch since at this time, the master branch had a bug which was resolved in the beta version.
 <pre><code>
 git clone https://github.com/pgmodeler/pgmodeler.git
 cd pgmodeler